dotnet/AspNetCore.Docs/aspnetcore/spa/react.md

 ## Create a new app

-To get started, ensure you've [installed the updated React project template](xref:spa/index#installation).
-These instructions don't apply to the previous React project template included in the .NET Core 2.0.x SDK.
+If using ASP.NET Core 2.0, ensure you've [installed the updated React project template](xref:spa/index#installation).
+If you have ASP.NET Core 2.1, there's no need to install it.

 Create a new project from a command prompt using the command `dotnet new react` in an empty directory.
 For example, the following commands create the app in a *my-new-app* directory and switch to that directory: